 The City Council is made up of a Mayor and six Councilmembers, for a total of seven members.
-City Council members are elected at-large to serve four-year overlapping terms.
+City Council members are nominated by their respective ward and elected at-large.
 The offices of Mayor and City Council are non-partisan.

 The Mayor serves a term of two years, with a maximum of four consecutive terms.
 Councilmembers each serve a four-year term, with a maximum of three consecutive four-year terms.
 At the next City election, to be held on November 6, 2018, Wards 2, 4, 6, and the Mayor's seat will be up for election.